greenstick/interactor/README.md

 * Bounce rates, page and site bottle-necks, impressions, and conversions

 ## Documentation
 Documentation is currently being written.
-To seen an example, make a local copy of the repository with `git clone https://github.com/greenstick/interactor.git`, navigate to the `example` folder, and open up `index.html`.
-Clicking on interaction and conversion elements will log the `session` object along with conversions and interactions to your browsers console.
+There's a working (front-end) [example of Interactor](http://greenstick.github.io/interactor/).
+To explore it, open up your browsers' console and click on the interaction and conversion buttons.

 ## What Data is Provided?